Alextopher/tracert-map/README.md

 This server is written in [Rust](https://www.rust-lang.org/).
 It uses the [axum](https://crate.io/crates/axum) web framework and using [leaflet](https://leafletjs.com/) + [openstreetmap](https://www.openstreetmap.org/) for the map.

-It was created in less than 2 days of work.
+This project was created in less than 2 days of work.